rbei-etas/busmaster/Sources/CAN_IXXAT_VCI/ReadMe.txt

 CDIL_CAN_IXXAT_VCI::CAN_GetLastErrorString
 Not implemented.
 No sample what to do, and never called.

-CDIL_CAN_IXXAT_VCI::CAN_FilterFrames
-Not implemented.
-No sample what to do, and never called.

 CDIL_CAN_IXXAT_VCI::CAN_GetControllerParams
 Check if this is correct.
 Only copied from another DLL.